kiboschool/course-c4s-writing/src/communicating-for-success/professionalism-in-written-communication.md

 After completing this lesson, you will be able to:

-- Understand the basic rules of grammar that govern pronouns and prepositions.
 - Identify course resources to support your specific writing challenges.

 ## Getting Focused